alexandrelozano/PDFeSignHandwritten/README.md

 # PDFeSignHandwritten
-Windows executable for sign a PDF with a certificate and a handwritten firm.
+Windows executable to sign a PDF with a certificate and a handwritten firm.

 Winforms csharp .NET 4.7.2